openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Every *enum* type is compatible with type ``Object`` (see :ref:`Type Compatibility`).
 Every variable of type ``enum`` can thus be assigned into a variable of type ``Object``.
-The ``instanceof`` check can be used to get an enumeration variable back by applying the ``as`` conversion:
+The ``instanceof`` check can be used to get an enumeration variable back by applying the casting conversion:

 .. code-block-meta: